 2 tablespoons olive oil

-Store in airtight container.
+Store in an airtight container.
 Drizzle a small amount of olive oil on top to keep fresh.